gipi/low-level/docs/shellcode.md

     kernel: myapp[15514]: segfault at 794ef0 ip 080513b sp 794ef0 error 6 in myapp[8048000+24000]

+If you want to capture the segmentation fault error you can do something like [this](https://unix.stackexchange.com/questions/53289/does-segmentation-fault-message-come-under-stderr)

+    { ./code; } >&log

 ```
 /*
  * Page fault error code bits: